pemsley/coot/blog/_posts/2020-10-20-Coot-Cryo-EM-basics.md

   - To "highlight" a residue:
   - **Draw** &rarr; **Additional Representation...**
   - **Ball & Stick** &rarr; **Add Representation**
-  - Use the Display manager's check buttons to undisplay the ligand when done.
+  - Use the Display Manager's check buttons to undisplay the ligand when done.

 2: Navigation